mohdashhad/gaming/README.md

 # gaming
-A simple python game made with pygame.
+The famous game of Pong implemented in Python with Pygame!